OpenSourceEconomics/ada_topics/src/ada_topics/plotly_graphs/plotly_intro/objectives_materials.md

 After working through this topic, you should be able to:

 - explain the difference between a frontend and a backend

 - set Plotly as Pandas' plotting backend

-- visualise features of Pandas Series with Plotly
+- visualise features of Pandas Series with Plotly:

+  - line plots
+  - bar charts
+  - histograms (including setting the number of bins)

 ## Materials